-We had no specific time to leave the next day, but we were planning to go to meet another blogging friend, (who we had never met in person before): Karen Burns Booth (Lavender and Lovage).
-Karen and her husband run a bed and breakfast and cooking school in the Charente-Maritime region of France, less than an hour and a half from Bordeaux.
-(Update: they are no longer in France.)
+We had no specific time to leave the next day, but we were planning to go to meet another online friend, (who we had never met in person before): Karen Burns Booth (Lavender and Lovage).

 The next morning we set off to find a little cafe where we could have breakfast.
 It didn’t take too long before we were sipping hot drinks and enjoying delectable pastries.

-After to speaking to Karen by phone, we decided to catch the train to the station near her house so that we’d arrive in the early afternoon.
-That settled, we checked out of our hotel, and did a little more exploring.
+After finalizing plans for transportation, we checked out of our hotel, and did a little more exploring.
 We then took a tram to the station.